 What happens during your appointment

 We provide a safe environment where you can share your concerns.
-We use talking therapies to listen to how you are feeling, let you talk about your worries and help you identify the main difficulties you are facing.
+We use talking therapies to listen to how you are feeling and help you identify and make sense of the main difficulties you are facing.
 We may be able to suggest coping strategies and will explore with you what support would be best suited to your needs.
+We offer a choice of face-to-face, virtual or telephone appointments.

 Accessing the service